amient/kafka-metrics/README.md

 ### Multi-Environment Scenario
 </a>

-Finally in the heterogenous environments, where different kinds of application  and infrastructure stacks exist, firstly any JMX-Enabled or YAMMER-Enabled application can be plugged by configuration.
+Finally, in the heterogenous environments, where different kinds of application and infrastructure stacks exist, firstly any JMX-Enabled or YAMMER-Enabled application can be plugged by configuration.

 ***For non-JVM applications or for JVM applications that do not expose JMX MBeans, there is a work in progress to have REST Metrics Agent which can receive http put requests and which can be deployed in all scenarios either with or without the metrics topic.***